polterguy/polterguy.github.io/dashboard/machine-learning/index.md

 } } questions from happy users.
 ```

 Notice, the `{` and `}` characters have spaces between them.
 Remove these in your own Hyperlambda snippets to ensure the Hyperlambda is executed.
-If the user asks the questions; _"How many questions have you answered"_, the type will match the above training snippet, and the Hyperlambda will be executed.
+If the user asks the questions; _"How many questions have you answered"_, the model will match the above training snippet, and the Hyperlambda will be executed.
 After executing the Hyperlambda, the context will end up resembling the following.

 > The last 14 days I have answered 123 questions from happy users.